 • Attending news conferences, interview opportunities and press calls

-Candidates should ideally have previous experience in journalism with a solid understanding of the legalities involved in news writing, or be in the second year (or higher) of a degree level media or journalism course.
+Candidates should ideally have previous experience in journalism with a solid understanding of the legalities involved in news writing, or be in the second year (or higher) of a degree level journalism course.

 If that's not you, but you have a great voice, you can join our team to read local news, weather or travel plus get out and about gaining audio and video interviews.

 Black Country Radio broadcasts exceptional, award winning sports coverage.
 From general behind the scenes support to commentating at matches - if sport is your thing, then get in touch.